aragon/geo-browser-contracts/README.md

 <img src="./img/standard-1.svg">

 The Standard Governance Plugin can also pass proposals that change its own settings.
+Arbitrary actions are also possible.

 <img src="./img/standard-2.svg">

-To manage who can create proposals, the Member Add Plugin allows anyone to request becoming a member.
-Editors can approve or reject incoming proposals.
+To manage who can create proposals, the Member Add helper allows anyone to request becoming a member.
+Editors can approve or reject new membership proposals.

+- When multiple editors exist
+  - If the proposer is an editor then another editor needs to approve
+  - If the proposer is not an editor, the first editor to approve automatically executes the approval/rejection
+- When only one editor exists, the member is added right away

 <img src="./img/standard-3.svg">

 ### Personal Space

-Personal spaces are a simplified version, where anyone defined as editor can immediatelly execute proposals.
-Typically to edit the contents of a space.
+Personal spaces feature a simplified governance model, where anyone defined as editor can immediatelly execute proposals.
+Members can also propose.
+Typically to edit the contents of a space, but also to manage permissions.

 <img src="./img/personal-1.svg">